Greek orthography

-The orthography of the modern Greek language was standardised in 1976 and simplified the diacritics in 1982.
+The orthography of the modern Greek language was standardised in 1976 and the diacritics were simplified in 1982.
 There are relatively few differences between the orthography of Ancient Greek and Modern Greek.

 Some time prior to that, one early form of Greek, Mycenaean, was written in Linear B, although there was a lapse of several centuries (the Greek Dark Ages) between the time Mycenaean stopped being written and the time when the Greek alphabet came into use.

 Early Greek writing in the Greek alphabet was phonemic, different in each dialect.
 Since the adoption of the Ionic variant for Attic in 403 BC, however, Greek orthography has been largely conservative and historical.

 Given the phonetic development of Greek, especially in the Hellenistic period, certain modern vowel phonemes have multiple orthographic realizations: